 Senior Finance major José Gutierrez of San Pedro Sula, Honduras, has accepted a job at Morgan Stanley in New York, where he interned this past summer as a technology analyst.

 “We visited Bentley when I was in high school and saw what it offered,” José says.
 “My mom said to me, ‘You have to come here, you’ll get a good job.’
 She was right.
 I’ve learned a lot about finance and computer science, and I’ve developed the interpersonal skills I need to relate to people.”
-Today, José uses those skills as a Fellow in the University’s Office of Undergraduate Admissions.
+Today, José uses those skills as a fellow in the University’s Office of Undergraduate Admission.

 Following in the footsteps of her mother, who graduated from Bentley in 1984, senior Julia Osborn came to Bentley from nearby Chelmsford, Mass., and majored in actuarial science.
 She interned in two different departments at John Hancock in Boston in her sophomore and junior years.
 While the company offered her a job, she accepted an offer from another company with a different product line.